Instructions for Authors

 Submission of a manuscript to the journal signifies that generative tools have not been used to create the text, the work has not been previously published, and it has not been submitted or accepted for publication elsewhere.
 Author(s) should send to the e-mail address cit.bas.bg@gmail.com a Microsoft Word file with the manuscript, allowing prepress processing.

-For the style of the overall layout, please use the following template:
+For the style of the overall layout, please consult CIT instructions for authors and use the CIT template.

 Style for Manuscript